SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 ### AutoFactory

-ChoreoLib provides the `AutoFactory` class as higher level API to make it easier to create competitive and complex auto routines inside your robot code.
+ChoreoLib provides the `AutoFactory` class as a higher level API to make it easier to create complex auto routines inside your robot code.

 You can setup the `AutoFactory` by calling `Choreo.createAutoFactory`